 you will need to install or upgrade Java.
 You can install

 it any way you like.
-One simple way is to use the
+One straightforward installation approach is to use the

 Python library install-jdk.
 Install it

 Then use this next command to install Java 17.